p-mongodb/ruby-specifications/README.md

 1. One subclass: A case where there is one parent and one child.
 2. Multiple subclasses: When there is a parent and multiple children.
 3. When changing the discriminator key after documents have been added.
+4. Setting the base document and how that affects all classes.
+5. Setting from the parent and how that affects the children.
+6. Attempting to set from the children and expecting it to fail.